handeyeco/do-react/README.md

 Don't worry if you haven't used React before - the docs are great and the boilerplate work has been done for you.

 By editing `Child.jsx` and `styles.css`, create a React component that showcases your personality and/or interests.
+It can be anything!

 The Child component is given three props.
 You can use any combination of them or none at all!
 It's totally up to you.